DestinEcarma/basher-frontend/README.md

 # Basher

 Basher is a forum-based web application where all users are anonymous.
 This project is built using React and TypeScript, following specific naming conventions for different types of files.
-It uses **Tailwind** CSS for styling and **Axios** for HTTP client requests.
+It uses **Tailwind** CSS for styling and **Apollo** for HTTP client requests.

 ## Project Structure